ianrandmckenzie/ianrandmckenzie/README.md

 ## Most repositories are private.

-If you are a prospective employer, I recommend against using this profile as a reflection of my ability/experience/portfolio.
+If you are a prospective client/employer, I recommend against using this profile as a reflection of my ability/experience/portfolio.

 <!--
 **ianrandmckenzie/ianrandmckenzie** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.